-The Cougar hunts are guided 1x1.
-Lodging and
+Cougar hunts are guided 1x1.

 Travel & Itinerary

 Drive to the hunting location or

 After you harvest your Mt Lion,

-your guide will skin the cat and remove any meat you might want which is actually very good eating

-or we'll donate the meat if
+your guide will skin the cat and save any meat you may want, it's actually very good eating, or we'll donate the meat if

 you don't want any.
-Bearpaw Outfitters can deliver your trophy to a skilled taxidermist or you can take
+Bearpaw Outfitters can deliver your trophy hide to an experienced mt lion taxidermist or you can take

-it home to your preferred taxidermist.
+it home to your taxidermist.

-To take your hide/meat home on a plane, go to the local Wal-Mart or grocery store and buy a 24 to 48 quart cooler, a roll of wide shipping tape, and a black marker.
+To take your hide and meat home on a plane, go to the

+nearby Wal-Mart or grocery store and get a 24 to 48 quart cooler as needed, shipping tape, and a black marker.
 After Fish

-& Game seals your hide it can be frozen overnight, then tape the cooler closed and write your name, address, and phone number on the
+& Game seals your hide it can be frozen, then tape the cooler closed and write your name, address, and phone number on the

 What's Not Included

 Your personal gear, sleeping bag,

 and any other items not listed as being included.

 Contact Us Today

+questions or to book a hunt.
 If sending a deposit by postal mail, use the

 to meeting you and hunting with you soon."